Characteristic features, ecology and natural history:

 Thread-leaved Water-crowfoot(Ranunculus confervoides - Lónasóley)

-with their pretty white flowers emerging above the water can be found.
+with its pretty white flowers emerging above the water can be found.
 Sometimes ponds can dry up during summer.
 Here species like the

 Creeping Spearwort (Ranunculus reptans - Flagasóley)